October 1st, 2019

 - Actual Cost (AC) – is the cost incurred for the work performed on an activity during a specific time period.
 In other words, it is the amount of money you have spent in accomplishing the work that the EV measured.

-From these three values, we can determine the variances and performance indicators:
+Using these three values, we can then determine the variances and performance indicators:

 - Schedule Variance SV = EV – PV